skydoves/sandwich/README.md

 ```

 ### Mapper
-Mapper is useful when we want to transform the `ApiResponse.Success` or `ApiResponse.Failure.Error` to our custom model in our `ApiResponse` extension scopes.
+Mapper is useful when you want to transform the `ApiResponse.Success` or `ApiResponse.Failure.Error` to your custom model in `ApiResponse` extension scopes.

 #### ApiSuccessModelMapper
-We can map the `ApiResponse.Success` model to our custom model using the `SuccessPosterMapper<T, R>` and `map` extension.
+You can map the `ApiResponse.Success` model to your custom model with the `SuccessPosterMapper<T, R>` and `map` extension like the examples below:

 ```kotlin
 object SuccessPosterMapper : ApiSuccessModelMapper<List<Poster>, Poster?> {